Empirical priors for prediction in sparse high-dimensional linear regression: Numerical results

 \subsection{Methods}

-We investigate the performance of two versions of the proposed empirical Bayes method: EB1 uses a plug-in estimator of the error variance based on a least squares fit after a preliminary variable selection step based on adaptive lasso; and EB2 uses the inverse gamma prior for $\sigma^2$ as described in Section~\ref{SS:unknown}, with hyperparameters $(a_0,b_0) = (0.01, 4)$.
-Both EB1 and EB2 use the following hyperparameter settings: $\alpha=0.99$, $\gamma=0.005$, $a=0.05$, and $c=1$.
-R code to implement EB1 and EB2 is available at \url{https://www4.stat.ncsu.edu/~rmartin/research.html}.
-These are compared to predictions based on two versions of the horseshoe: the first, denoted by HS1, uses the same plug-in estimator of the error variance as EB1; the second, denoted by HS2, uses the default Jeffreys prior for $\sigma^2$ implemented in the {\tt horseshoe} package \citep{horseshoe.package}.
+Here we investigate the performance of our empirical Bayes prediction method compared to existing methods.
+Our method, which we denote by {\em EB}, is as described in Section~\ref{S:predictive}, with the following hyperparameter settings: \begin{itemize} \item the complexity prior $q_n$ for the size $|S|$ in \eqref{eq:complexity} uses $a=0.05$ and $c=1$; \item the posterior construction in Section~\ref{S:review} uses $\gamma=0.005$ in \eqref{eq:beta.prior.S} and $\alpha=0.99$ in \eqref{eq:update}; \item and the inverse gamma prior for $\sigma^2$ described in Section~\ref{SS:unknown} has shape and scale parameters $a_0=0.01$ and $b_0=4$, respectively. \end{itemize} The latter two are the default settings in the R package {\tt ebreg}.
+This is compared to predictions based on the horseshoe, denoted by {\em HS}, using the default Jeffreys prior for $\sigma^2$ implemented in the {\tt horseshoe} package \citep{horseshoe.package}.
+That package does not return samples from the predictive distribution, but these are easy to obtain from the $(\beta,\sigma^2)$ samples.
+In our simulations, both the EB and HS methods return $5000$ posterior predictive samples after a burn-in of 1000.
 The aforementioned methods give full predictive distributions, which yield both point predictions and prediction intervals.
-We also compare with point predictions obtained from lasso and adaptive lasso using the R packages {\tt lars} and {\tt parcor}, respectively.
+We also compare with point predictions obtained from lasso and adaptive lasso using the R packages {\tt lars} \citep{lars} and {\tt parcor} \citep{parcor}, respectively.